 Buncrana Shore Path

 Buncrana Shore Path is a traffic free walk which follows the shoreline of Lough Swilly between Buncrana and Stragill Strand.
-It is a gently undulating path which passes quiet beaches, old forts and a number of sites of historic interest.
+It is a gentle path passing quiet beaches, old forts and a number of sites of historic interest.
 Wildlife is abundant and the views in all directions are superb.

 Gap Trail, Dungloe

 The Gap Trail, Dungloe is 2 km outside Glenties.
-A purpose built walking and cycling trail, that follows the route of a former bogcutter's railway and is a nice short excursion.
+It has a purpose-built walking and cycling trail that follows the route of a former bogcutter’s railway and is a nice short excursion.

-Corravady Woods just ten minutes outside Letterkenny, with impressive views of Lough Swilly and the surrounding countryside has about 4km of forest track but do watch out for the walkers who also use the area!
+Corravady Woods just ten minutes outside Letterkenny, with impressive views of Lough Swilly and the surrounding countryside has about 4km of forest track.
+There are lots of walkers who use the area.

 Donegal Town Waterbus

-Donegal Town Waterbus – buy a ticket for the in the little ticket office on Quay St, Donegal Town and cruise around Donegal Bay for 75mins in the 80ft long purpose built Waterbus, Dun Na nGall.
+Buy a ticket for the Donegal Town Waterbus in the little ticket office on Quay St, Donegal Town and cruise around Donegal Bay for 75mins in the 80ft long purpose built Waterbus, Dun Na nGall.